lucadealfaro/rpi_boot_camp/webcam/README.md

 # Webcam Boot Camp
 Luca de Alfaro, 2016

 In this boot camp, we will transform our RPI into a web-viewable webcam.
+Obviously, you need to have installed the [camera module](https://www.raspberrypi.org/products/camera-module/) on your RPI for this to work; see [these instructions](https://www.raspberrypi.org/help/camera-module-setup/).
+To start, go to the webcam directory:

+    cd webcam

 ### If you have an 8MB, v2 camera

 The camera firmware was shipped with a bug that mirrors the images, left-to-right.
 Images are easy to fix (e.g., using PIL, the Python imaging library), but movies are harder.
-If you wish to correct the image mirroring, proceed as follows:
+If you wish to correct the image mirroring, proceed as follows (see [here](https://www.raspberrypi.org/forums/viewtopic.php?f=43&t=145980) for an explanation):

     sudo apt-get update
     sudo apt-get upgrade